marcel-sl/oppia/WindowsGuidelines.md

 4. Install Python setuptools by downloading ez\_setup.py from https://pypi.python.org/pypi/setuptools, putting ez\_setup.py in your home directory and, in the Git Bash terminal, typing `python ez_setup.py`.

-5. Follow the steps [here](https://code.google.com/p/oppia/source/checkout) to git clone the oppia repository.
+5. Clone the oppia repository to your local machine.
+[TODO: link to steps]

 _The rest of these instructions assume that you are working on the latest revision of the `develop` branch.
 To get to this revision, ensure you're in the `oppia/` root folder, and run:_